 Construction sites present many risks to employees working long hours.
 One of the most common hazards – and a leading cause of death – is electrocution.
 Exposed live wires often run throughout a construction site while numerous activities occur, presenting a danger to workers.
 Electrocution is a serious injury that can lead to permanent damage or death.

 General contractors and property owners in Hialeah need to be held responsible if they fail to provide a safe environment.
 Prosper Shaked is a Florida attorney who understands insurance and liability law and can help you hold the appropriate parties accountable if you or a loved one has suffered an electrocution injury.
-To learn more about our services and how we can assist you, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+To learn more about our services and how we can assist you, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Electrocution and Related Injuries